 Before our visit, we were skeptical about this outing.
 Digging in the dirt in the middle of nowhere sounded iffy.
 But this outing way exceeded our expectations.
-Let us show you why you might want to visit the Dugway Geode Beds too.
+Let us show you why you might want to visit the Dugway Geode Beds in Utah too.

 This post contains affiliate links.
 If you purchase a recommended product, we make a small commission at no cost to you.